thecatfather/DV-bongole/README.md

 7) Choose streaming and then choose start topic subscriber and choose topic ```/kthfs/result``` and drag ```kthfs/result/data``` to white screen to plot graph.

-How to run Visualization program and its features:
+How to run the Visualization program and its features:

 1) Run using command: ```python Visualization.py```